Best Places to Buy Property in Kenya as a Foreigner in 2026

 Why location matters when choosing the best places to buy property in Kenya as a foreigner

-The location of buying land in Kenya makes a big difference.
+The location of buying property in Kenya makes a big difference.
 Cities give hospitals, schools, banks, stable internet and easy means of resale.
 Beach towns give a relaxed life and holiday rental income.
 Small towns often give lower prices and good returns if the area grows.
 Today, many investors look beyond Nairobi to towns like Naivasha, Nakuru, Kisumu and Eldoret because those places are growing fast.

 Legal tips for foreigners buying in Kenya